hemachaitanya/new-tf/notebook.md

 C. Re-initialize Terraform:
 After changing the Terraform version, you need to re-initialize your project to download the correct provider plugins for that version:

-bash
-Copy code
 terraform init
 4. Downgrading or Upgrading State:
 If you’re changing versions, there’s a chance that newer state files may not be compatible with older versions.
 If Terraform detects this, it will warn you or fail.
 In that case, you should:

 Backup your state file before downgrading:

-bash
-Copy code
 cp terraform.tfstate terraform.tfstate.backup
 If you need to migrate the state file to an older version or handle version differences, you can use:

 ##### terraform state pull

-   Retrieves the latest state from remote backends terraform state push  # Pushes local state to remote backends
+   Retrieves the latest state from remote backends terraform state push
+ # Pushes local state to remote backends
 5. Restoring or Managing the State Manually:
 If the state file is lost or corrupted, you can: